Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

 You should see your doctor regularly while receiving treatment for ADHD.
-Your doctor will review the effectiveness of the treatment and monitor for any potential side effects.
+Your doctor will review the effectiveness of the treatment and check for any side effects.
 They can adjust the dose, add another medicine or change your medicine if needed.

-After discussion with your doctor, you may decide to stop or reduce your medicine dose — this might be because of side effects, or if the medicine is not working for you.
+You can talk to your doctor about stopping your medicine or lowering your dose — this might be because of side effects, or if the medicine is not working for you.

 You should not stop taking your medicine without talking to your doctor.
 It may need to be reduced slowly rather than stopped suddenly.